What is a Finance Lease? Asset Finance Explained

 A finance lease is one of the most common forms of asset finance.
 In this sense, a lease is a contract between a finance company (the lessor) and borrower (the lessee).
 The lessor purchases an asset from a supplier before hiring it out to the lessee in return for payment over a predetermined period.

-During the life of the lease the asset remains on your business’s balance sheet and rental payments pass through the profit & loss account.
+During the lifetime of the finance lease, the asset remains on your business’s balance sheet and rental payments pass through profit & loss accounts.

 The rentals are structured to ensure at least the entire capital cost of the asset is repaid to the finance company through the initial term.

 The key features of a finance lease are:

 - The funding is secured against the equipment being financed

 - You repay the finance company over an agreed term

 - You pay VAT on each rental payment

 You have an obligation to repay all these rentals with an end of contract balloon payment if outlined in the original contract.
 Once these have all been paid, the finance company will have recovered its investment in the asset.